-Generating a Self-Signed SSL Certificate
+Generating a Self Signed SSL Certificate

-BMS & Teamwork > IS-Unity Setup > Configuration > Web Server > Certificate.

-- 2. In Generate Self-Signed SSL Certificate Mode, select the mode to use. - If you select User Configured Settings, make entries in all of the configurable-value fields (required). - 3.
+- 1. Touch service, then > BMS & Teamwork > IS-Unity Setup > Configuration > Web Server > Certificate. - 2.
+In Generate Self-Signed SSL Certificate Mode, select the mode to use. - If you select User Configured Settings, make entries in all of the configurable-value fields (required). - 3.
 Touch Save. - 4.
 Follow the instructions in the dialog to generate and install the certificate.